Kasym Tynystanov: Development of the Kyrgyz alphabet

-When the old Arabic based script was still in use, Kasym published the first textbook Ene Tilibiz (Our language) which was later published again with minor corrections in new Latin based script.
+When the old Arabic based script was still in use, Kasym published the first textbook Ene Tilibiz ('Our language') which was later published again with minor corrections in new Latin based script.
 The comparison of the two editions brings one to a conclusion that the only principal difference between the alphabets is the appearance of letters.

 In May 1934 on the Republican Orthography Convention presented New Orthography of Kyrgyz Language, which unlike the previous version also included the rules of correct use of Soviet and international term words.
 The New Orthography was published later that year.
 Together with Kasym's Punctuation it was approved with minor corrections by the Kyrgyz Government.

 Under Kasym's guidance for the People's Commissariat created ethnographic research sub-departments of the Scientific Council the first National Museum and the historic and geographic society, as well as the Committee of the New Alphabet.

 Lexical and grammatical studies

-Kyrgyzstan officially joined the USSR as Karakyrgyz Autonomous Republic in 1924.
-1927 The People's Commissariat and its Academic Center were the two principal institutions responsible for education and science.
+Kyrgyzstan officially joined the USSR as the Karakyrgyz Autonomous Republic in 1924.
+In 1927, the People's Commissariat and its Academic Center were the two principal institutions responsible for education and science.

-In April 1925 the Academic Center temporarily ceased its activities.
+In April 1925, the Academic Center temporarily ceased its activities.
 All functional responsibilities were transferred to the People's Commissariat.
 Being the Chair of the Commisariat Kasym Tynystanov continued to develop the concepts for coordination of the research and education in Kyrgyzstan.
 He also initiated various activities on studying Kyrgyz lifestyles and language peculiarities.
 Earlier, in 1924 after the approval of the new alphabet, Kasym created first Kyrgyz readers (reading books) for the first three grades of primary schools, the Grammar of the Kyrgyz Language, covering the primer, phonetics, morphology, and syntaxes.
 His Morphology (1934) and Syntaxes (1936) were later published separately as school textbooks.

-Kasym created a very successful terminology for the Kyrgyz grammar.
-Some 90 percent of the whole terminology, created by him is still in use.
-He created curricular as well as textbooks on language study for pedagogic institutes.
-Kasym laid out the theoretical basis for Kyrgyz grammar.

-In November 1928 the first Kyrgyz Research Institute of Regional Studies was opened.
+In November 1928, the first Kyrgyz Research Institute of Regional Studies was opened.
 This as well as most of Kasym's other initiatives, such as creation of a Literature Bureau, a Didactic Bureau Terminology Commission, and a national Museum, was a very practical effort aimed at formation of Kyrgyzstan into a nation state.
 These new institutions created fundamental methodologies for the Kyrgyz education system, created the basis for the development of science, etc. Kasym not only coordinated the activities of the Terminology Commission, but was actively involved in creating Kyrgyz terminology.
 He considered terminology as a separate trend in Kyrgyz language study, so he laid out its main principles and the methods for composition of so-called term systems.
 Based on these original findings he and his colleagues finalized the Theory for Terminology in Kyrgyz language in 1928.